MathieuDebit/meije/README.md

 # meije
-A simple Javascript runner game built fot a project at @mmibdx
+A simple Javascript runner game built for a project at @mmibdx

 Development : @vgalmand @ @MathieuDebit
 Design : @ @